bevyengine/rfcs/rfcs/25-ui-systems-callbacks.md

 impl BigSlimeBundle {
 	fn new(x: f32, y: f32, sprite: Handle<ColorMaterial>) -> Self {
+		// By mutating our commands object (just like in a system)
-		let mut commands = EntityCommands::new();
+		// we can create complex behavior without the need for custom Commands let mut commands = EntityCommands::new();
 		commands.remove::<BigSlime>();
 		commands.insert(LittleSlime);